 Blessed to be invited to play percussion and record my beats on Hawane Rios's new album!

 She is a powerful young woman of conviction to protect the land, culture, and spirit of Hawaii and her music is filled with gorgeous melodies, heartfelt lyrics, & powerful ancient chants from her ancestors.
 This album carries the stories of the Hawaiian people and vibrations of the aina into each song!
 You will hear her featured on the new Medicine for the People album, Hoka.

-Hawane is a very active part of the movement on Big Island of Hawaii which is protecting Mauna Kea from development, and keeping it sacred.
+Hawane is a very active part of the movement on Big Island of Hawaii which is working to keep Mauna Kea sacred by protecting it from development.

 3 Day beginners Drum Workshop ~ April 28- May 1

 We are coming together for the co-creation of rhythm and positive vibes; this 3 day workshop includes an intro to various types of drums, basic hand techniques on a variety of drums, several traditional drum rhythm patterns as well as we will be creating our own rhythms together~ all in a supportive circle.